maxiboom1/inews-connect/README.md

 The setting can be changed in config.json
 - In edit mode, "back" button is hidden.
 - When user try to open item that was deleted in db, he got error message (sql getItemData method returns "N/A" in this case).
+- Implemented new items hashmap to handle in use items globally in all watched rundowns.
+So, if user duplicate story, with the same items, and then delete one of those stories, inews-connect wont delete the item in the deleted stories, because in hash we count item use.
+It will delete the item only of its count will be 0.
+To handle it, hash class has add, remove, and isUsed methods.
+   * We add to hash in items service => create item event, and in sql service => addDbStory.
+   * We remove from cache in sql service => deleteItem.
+   * We use isUsed method to check if item can be deleted in sql service => deleteItem.

 1.6.5
 - Plugin works.
 - hasAttachments() method added in inews-cache class.